Syntaxerrorontop/SyntaxRipper/README.md

 ### ⚡ System Integration
 *   **Gaming Mode:** Automatically optimizes your PC for gaming by switching to the "High Performance" power plan and boosting the process priority of the active game.
+*   **Big Picture Mode:** A dedicated, fullscreen interface optimized for controllers and 10-foot viewing.
+Perfect for Steam Deck-like experiences or TV setups.
+*   **Windows Sandbox Launcher:** Securely launch untrusted games within an isolated Windows Sandbox environment.
+Protects your host system from potential threats (Zero Trust approach).
 *   **Discord Rich Presence:** Share your current game and playtime on your Discord profile automatically.
 *   **Real-Debrid Integration:** Connect your Real-Debrid account to unlock premium speeds for supported file hosts within the internal download manager.
-*   **Full Controller Support:** Navigate the entire application using Xbox or PlayStation controllers, perfect for couch gaming setups.
+*   **Full Controller Support:** Navigate the entire application using Xbox or PlayStation controllers.

 ---